opalesurfcasting/ajaxCallback.js/README.md

 ## In Apache pagespeed.conf:

-This will enable canonicalization for ajaxCallback.js (SPIP 3.1.x) [jsDelivr Github CDN](https://www.jsdelivr.com/feature) - The parameter below will enable detection from this librarie size and checksum :
+This will enable canonicalization for ajaxCallback.js (SPIP 3.1.x) using [jsDelivr Github CDN](https://www.jsdelivr.com/feature) - The parameter below will enable detection from this librarie size and checksum :
  ```
  ModPagespeedEnableFilters canonicalize_javascript_libraries
  ```